Skip to main content

 Computed tomography (CT) scan of the head and neck.
 The patient lies on a table that slides through the CT scanner, which takes x-ray pictures of the inside of the head and neck.

-• Barium swallow: A series of x-rays of the esophagus and stomach.
+• Barium swallow is a series of x-rays of the esophagus and stomach.
 The patient drinks a liquid that contains barium (a silver-white metallic compound).
 The liquid coats the esophagus and x-rays are taken.
 This procedure is also called an upper GI series.

 Certain factors affect prognosis (chance of recovery) and treatment options.